How is the SSAF used

 For the current rates, visit the Student Services and Amenities Fee webpage.

-Want to have a say in how the fee is used in 2015?
+Want to have a say in how the fee is used?

 Deakin has established a consultation process for seeking feedback from students each year on the use of the SSAF.